-Wine aficionados will be spoilt for choice in Launceston.
+Wine aficionados will be spoiled for choice in Launceston.
 A perennial favourite is the Josef Chromy Winery, which in just under 10 years has won more than 170 medals, making it one of the most successful wineries in Tasmania.

 Enjoy the vista from a number of vantage points.
 You can take a leisurely walk along one of the many paths, go for a dip in the free outdoor swimming pool, or cruise up the gorge.
-Don’t miss the world’s longest single-span chairlift (open from 9am to 5.30pm) — the views are breathtaking.
+Don’t miss the world’s longest, single-span chairlift (open from 9am to 5.30pm) — the views are breathtaking.

 If you have kids, they’ll love playing in leafy City Park.
-There’s plenty of space to run around, a mini-train to ride, and a glass-walled enclosure with Japanese macaque monkeys.
+There’s plenty of space to run around, a mini-train to ride and a glass-walled enclosure with Japanese macaque monkeys.
 The monkeys are one of the most popular tourist attractions and for good reason.
 It’s all too easy to lose a few hours watching the troop of macaques interacting with each other.

 If you want art and culture, the Queen Victoria Museum and Art Gallery (QVMAG) has to be at the top of your list.
-Covering everything from colonial paintings to artefacts recovered from Australia’s oldest merchant shipwreck, QVMAG has something for everyone.
+Featuring everything from colonial paintings to artefacts recovered from Australia’s oldest merchant shipwreck, QVMAG has something for everyone.
 Children will particularly enjoy the planetarium.

-Shop handcrafted and locally-produced art and other wares at Design Centre Tasmania.
+Shop for handcrafted and locally-produced art and other wares at Design Centre Tasmania.
 The centre includes the Tasmanian Wood Design Collection, Australia’s only museum of contemporary timber furniture.

-Finish off your cultural tour with a visit to Franklin House, one of Launceston’s most beautiful and well preserved Georgian homes.
+Finish off your cultural tour with a visit to Franklin House, one of Launceston’s most beautiful and well-preserved Georgian homes.
 Dating from 1838, the house was built for an ex-convict turned successful businessman, and went on to be a private school before becoming the National Trust’s office.